 The affected environment represents existing conditions at the time this study was prepared.
-Throughout the study area there are lands, shorelines of major waterways, and their tributaries where Tribes have lived for thousands of years before present and continue to live and utilize these areas.
+Throughout the study area there are lands and shorelines where Tribes have lived for thousands of years before present and continue to live and utilize these areas.
 Archaeological sites, historic properties, and Tribal place names are also present.
 They include areas connected to spiritual practices and named places and are represented within oral tradition stories and historic documents.